Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

 ## Considerations

 Before I started writing my own solution, I looked into existing solutions & tooling.
-I was only able to find one existing writeup detailing mutation removal, which I highly reccomend reading [here](https://www.usualsuspect.re/article/automatic-removal-of-junk-instructions-through-state-tracking).
-The author of the linked writeup used Triton, which didn't feel like the right option in my case.
-In hindsight, I probably should've used Triton(or another existing binary analysis framework), but there were some caveats:
+I was only able to find one existing writeup detailing mutation removal, which I highly recomend reading [here](https://www.usualsuspect.re/article/automatic-removal-of-junk-instructions-through-state-tracking).
+The author of the writeup used Triton, which at the time didn't feel like the right option in my case.
+I chose not to use Triton or an existing BAF for a few reasons:

-- I had no use for alot of Triton's more advanced features in this case
+- I had no use for a lot of Triton's more advanced features in this case
-- I wasn't really sure how handling some of the other obfuscation I ran into would go with Triton
+- I wasn't sure how handling some of the other obfuscation I ran into would go with Triton
-- I felt like writing my own tool would offer more flexibility
+- Writing my own tool would offer more flexibility
-- I planned to use this tool for some additional uses that I will elaborate on at some point
+- I planned to use this tool for some things that Triton may not be suitable for

 None of the existing binary analysis frameworks seemed like the best option, so I just decided to reinvent the wheel and write my own.